 Want a fun, colorful salad to eat after the holidays?
+Me too.

-This pear pomegranate salad is so tasty and satisfying that you could eat it as your main meal if you wanted to.
+This pear and pomegranate salad is so tasty and satisfying that you could eat it as your main meal if you wanted to.
 Christopher and I usually split one and combine it with a main dish.
 Usually.

 But sometimes, I want to have only salad for dinner.
 When that happens, I make sure Christopher gets a pear pomegranate salad of his own.
 We can’t have him dipping his errant fork into mine now, can we!

 Don’t get me wrong.
 I’m willing to share.
 Mostly.
 But when the pretty pear pomegranate salad is my whole meal, then I feel like a mama bear defending her cubs.
 And once you taste this salad, you’ll see why.
 It’s a perfect combination of flavors that blend well without being too sweet and that make a person, well, a little possessive.

 What makes this pretty pear pomegranate salad even more perfect, in my opinion, is the addition of bacon.